 We take deliberate steps to weave DE&I through all our human capital efforts: from pipelining candidates, onboarding, all the way through the employee lifecycle.
 With this approach, we have been able to build on our LEAD culture to celebrate the differences that our employees bring to the workplace.
-In 2021, we held learning sessions focused on educating our employees on the impacts of systemic barriers to equity facing a wide-range of diverse communities.
-We also implemented unconscious bias mitigation and awareness training to help leaders across the organization understand the impacts of unconscious bias on our decision-making processes.
+In 2022, we expanded our implementation of unconscious bias mitigation and awareness training to help leaders and team members across the organization understand the impacts of unconscious bias on our decision-making processes.
 Every employee has a specific culture-related performance objective, which includes a strong focus on DE&I. Additionally, for all executive leaders, annual performance objectives and reviews include a specific focus on representation and diversity trends within the workforce.
 The importance of DE&I is consistently reinforced by executive leadership through town hall meetings, employee communications, and active participation in and sponsorship of our ERGs.
-A diverse and inclusive workforce makes us stronger, more agile, more innovative, and more adaptable.
-We believe it makes us better and benefits our various stakeholders culturally, operationally, and financially.
+A diverse and inclusive workforce makes us stronger, as well as more agile, innovative, and adaptable.
+We believe it benefits our various stakeholders culturally, operationally, and financially.

 We maintain eight ERGs sponsored by members of Ally's Executive Council and chaired by leaders from multiple levels of management across Ally.
 These ERGs consist of: Aliados, Asian/Middle Eastern, Black/African American, Diverse Abilities, Generational, Pride, Veteran, and Women ALLYs.
 Membership in our ERGs is voluntary and open to all employees, whether they identify with the ERG or view themselves as an ally to the group.
-At December 31, 2021, 43% of our workforce belonged to at least one ERG, as compared to 38% as of December 31, 2020.
-Our objective is to foster a workplace environment where all employees have a sense of belonging and know their opinions count.
+As we celebrated the fifth anniversary of ERGs in 2022, employee participation grew to more than 50% of our workforce belonging to at least one ERG as of December 31, 2022, as compared to 43% as of December 31, 2021.
+Beyond our ERGs, our Technology Organization also launched two diversity-focused groups that explore the obstacles to inclusivity that exist specifically within the technology industry.
+These two groups were Women in Technology (WiT) and Black and Brown in Technology (BBiT).
+Our objective across all the groups is to foster a workplace environment where all employees have a sense of belonging and know their opinions count.

 Our commitment to inclusion emphasizes representation transparency, accountability, and action for our employees.
-As of December 31, 2021, our gender representation is approximately 48% women, 50% men, and 2% undisclosed/other.
-We increased representation of women and people of color in our manager and above roles and redesigned programs to create more opportunities for early talent.
+As of December 31, 2022, our gender representation is approximately 51% men and 49% women.
+We increased representation of women and people of color in our manager and above roles, and redesigned programs to create more opportunities for early talent.